awsdocs/amazon-rds-user-guide/doc_source/custom-managing.md

 ## Pausing and resuming RDS Custom automation<a name="custom-managing.pausing"></a>

 RDS Custom automatically provides monitoring and instance recovery for an RDS Custom for Oracle DB instance\.
-If you need to customize the instance, do the following:
+If you need to customize your DB instance, do the following:

 1. Pause RDS Custom automation for a specified period\.
 The pause ensures that your customizations don't interfere with RDS Custom automation\.